Hilsea has been home to three different pubs named the Coach and Horses.

 The contents of the Coach and Horses, including furniture, household items, and even some livestock, are put up for auction after Mrs. Neat, the widow of the previous landlord, decides to leave the premises.
 Despite the sale announcement, records suggest that Mrs. Neat continued running the inn until at least 1864.

 The census for the night of Sunday 07 April, 1861 lists Lucy Neat, now a widow, as the head of the household, living with her children, grandchildren, a servant and several lodgers.
-The large number of labourers lodging at the inn may reflect increased infrastructure work in the area, such as on the Hilsea Lines.
+The large number of labourers lodging at the inn may reflect the infrastructure work occurring in the area.

 John Smith, known as “Cockney Jack,” is charged with stealing 13 pounds of bacon, the property of Lucy Neat, from the Coach and Horses.
 After being spotted with the bacon, he is pursued and apprehended following a violent struggle.
 Smith claims he was mistreated during the chase, but the magistrates dismiss his complaints, sentencing him to two months of hard labor.